 WELCOME TO SCORESHEET FANTASY BASEBALL

-PLAY THE ULTIMATE BASEBALL SIMULATION GAME!
+PLAY THE MOST REALISTIC FANTASY BASEBALL GAME!

 Instead of just accumulating 'points', Scoresheet Fantasy Baseball teams play simulated head-to-head, inning-by-inning baseball games.
 And unlike other simulations that use statistics from past seasons, Scoresheet Fantasy Baseball games are played each week of the Major League Baseball season using each player's statistics from the current week.

-In Scoresheet Baseball, you will draft a full team of players before the season begins, and your team wins or loses based on how your players preform throughout the Major League Baseball regular season.
-But, rather than just adding up stats to determine a winner and loser, in Scoresheet Baseball, your fantasy team will play actual games, at-bat by at-bat, using a computer simulation system we've developed over the past 27 years.
+In Scoresheet Baseball, you will draft a full team of players before the season begins, and then your team will win or lose based on how your players preform throughout the Major League Baseball regular season.
+But, rather than just adding up stats to determine a winner and loser, in Scoresheet Baseball, your fantasy team will play actual games, at-bat by at-bat, using a computer simulation system we've developed over the past 28 years.
 Each week of the major league season, your Scoresheet team will play 6 or 7 games on our simulation system using the statistics your players produce that same week in the majors.
 A complete 162-game schedule is played throughout the season, yet it takes no more of your time to play Scoresheet Baseball than any other fantasy baseball game.
 And the realism of Scoresheet Baseball makes for the best fantasy baseball experience anywhere.

 You can see every one of your team's games in a text-based play-by-play format on your Scoresheet league's webpage by using our Score-it feature.
 Scoresheet Baseball is like watching a real ballgame played by your team according to a lineup card that you fill out.
 No other fantasy baseball game can offer the realistic experience of Scoresheet Baseball.